How to Plan the Best Trip to Rarotonga

 Family Accommodation on Rarotonga

 From resorts offering educational and fun kids’ clubs to holiday homes giving your family its own slice of tropical paradise, there are stays on Rarotonga to suit a range of tastes and budgets.
 Check out your options in the 20 Best Family Resorts & Accommodations on Rarotonga.
-Note that quite a number of accommodations on Rarotonga don’t accept guests under 12 years old, so be sure to check this before booking.
+Note that many accommodations on Rarotonga don’t accept guests under 12 years old, so be sure to check this before booking.

 Romantic Activities on Rarotonga